cloudevents/spec/spec.md

      that this blob has just been created.

-   Consumer interests motivate requirements for which information producers shall include in an event.
+   Consumer interests motivate requirements for which information producers ought to include an event.

 3) Middleware routes events from producers to consumers, or onwards to other middleware.
 Applications producing events might delegate